50 Years of Conservation

 Cattle

-Cattle, in 1969, did not have much grass to eat when the ranch was predominantly covered in Ashe juniper.
-Soil conservation agents told J. David he could run one animal unit per 41 acres.
-An animal unit is equivalent to one 1,000-lb. beef cow and calf pair.
+In 1969, when the ranch was predominantly covered in Ashe juniper, there wasn't much for cows to eat.
+Soil Conservation Service (SCS, now known as NRCS) agents told J. David that he could stock one animal unit per 41 acres.
+(An animal unit is equivalent to one 1,000-lb. beef cow and calf pair.)

 Water

-Most importantly, prior to habitat restoration, there was no surface water or live creeks on the ranch when Mr. Bamberger purchased the property.
-He even tried to start his own water well drilling business — drilling 7 wells around the ranch 500 feet deep and did not get a drop of water.
+Prior to the beginning of our habitat restoration journey, no surface water or live creeks existed on the ranch.
+Mr. Bamberger even tried to start his own water well drilling business in the early days.
+He drilled 7 500-foot deep wells across the ranch and did not encounter a drop of water.

-After restoration, there are now 27 stock tanks (or ponds and lakes) and countless springs.
-Eleven artesian springs are “cased” to utilize for domestic purposes or livestock.
+With our ongoing restoration activities, we now enjoy 7 stock tanks, ponds, and lakes, as well as and many springs.
+Eleven of the springs are cased to utilize for domestic purposes or livestock.

-Being at the top of its watershed, Miller Creek originates on the Bamberger Ranch.
-Our stretch runs year-round except in times of extreme drought conditions.
-But even in times of drought, the most important springs that supply all the water to four households, our center and two cabins have never gone dry since habitat restoration.
+Miller Creek originates on Bamberger Ranch Preserve.
+Our stretch of the creek runs year-round with the exception of extreme drought conditions.
+Even in times of drought, the springs that supply water to five households and our Center still run due to our habitat restoration efforts.

 The Modern Conservation Ranch Model

-The Bamberger Ranch hosts an average of 3,000 visitors annually through school programs, group tours and landowner workshops.
+Bamberger Ranch Preserve hosts an average of 3,000 visitors annually through school programs, group tours and landowner workshops.
 However, the income generated from agricultural practices and educational programs do not offset the total costs of operation.
-In 2002, in order to protect the ranch from future development, J. David and Margaret Bamberger filed for 501(c)3 status and created the Bamberger Ranch Preserve and established an 18-member board of directors for the ranch.
+In 2002, in order to protect the ranch from future development, J. David and Margaret Bamberger filed for 501(c)3 status and created the Bamberger Ranch Preserve and established a dedicated board of directors for the ranch.
 This designation within the IRS enables Selah to apply for foundation grants and accept charitable contributions.

 One main mission of the Bamberger Ranch Preserve is to offer educational opportunities to Hill Country area schools, particularly to those who cannot afford access to outdoor parks and preserves.
 Certified by the State Board of Education (#500471), educational programs have received recognition for excellence.
 In 2006, we received the Governor’s Environmental Education Excellence Award and 2007 the John Watson Covert Award for Vision from Westcave Preserve.